ShubhamKPandey/Logistic_Regression_on_Twitter/README.md

 Implement logistic regression from scratch, Apply logistic regression on a natural language processing task, Test using logistic regression, Perform error analysis.

-The maon objectives are as followings:
+The main objectives are as followings:

-1. Implement Logistic Regression on Twitter text data to label them as postive or negative tweets based on the sentiment labels they hold.
+* Implement Logistic Regression on Twitter text data to label them as postive or negative tweets based on the sentiment labels they hold.